Andreasgdp/Game-Scoreboards/README.md

 ## Feature plan

-### 1. scoreboard feature - point given scoreboard
+### 1. Scoreboard feature - point given scoreboard
 This feature will work similar to the leaderboard from [KeepScore](https://keepthescore.co/choose/?ref=landing_top) where

 1. Game created